mykelalvis/FT/Traveller/WORKING/Mongoose/Rim Expeditions.md

 Charted Space.
 A Referee can do what they like in their own campaign, of course, but the discovery of a

-# A LIENS AND POPULATIONS
+# ALIENS AND POPULATIONS

 new Major Race with independently developed jump drives would attract a lot of interest.
-A civilisation which had created some other means of faster-than- light travel would be a truly monumental discovery.
+A civilisation which had created some other means of faster-than-light travel would be a truly monumental discovery.
 Adding a civilisation of this nature would certainly be interesting but the Referee needs to consider the implications for the campaign.